Active sorting of particles as an illustration of the Gibbs mixing paradox

-The goal of this article is to look from a united point of view at two related issues: the famous Gibbs Mixing Paradox in equilibrium statistical mechanics, and the more practical issue of particle sorting, relevant to a number of non-equilibrium processes in biological cells.
-We hope to demonstrate that considering these issues together sheds light on both.
+The goal of this article is to look from a unified point of view at two related issues: the famous Gibbs Mixing Paradox in equilibrium statistical mechanics, and the more practical issue of particle sorting, relevant to a number of non-equilibrium processes in biological cells.

-The Gibbs Mixing Paradox concerns the curious fact that the change in entropy when separating a mixture of ideal gases into two volumes does not depend on the nature of the gases.
-(Equally, the entropy change when two different gases mix into a single volume doesn't depend on the gases in question.)
-This is illustrated in the cartoon figure~\ref{fig:CompressBox_0}, where gases are depicted as particles of different colors and shapes: the mixing entropy for two equal sub-volumes is $\Delta s = k_{\rm B} \ln 2$ per particle if the gases are different and $\Delta s = 0$ if they are identical.
-Gibbs himself noted this fact \cite{Gibbs1,Gibbs2,Gib02}, though he did not call it a paradox (consistent with the fact that the issue is not even mentioned in some of the best statistical physics textbooks \cite{LandauLifshitz_StatisticalPhysics}).
+The Gibbs Mixing Paradox concerns the curious fact that, when separating a mixture of ideal gases into two volumes, the change in entropy does not depend on the nature of the gases (and similarly for the reverse process when two different gases mix into a single volume).
+This is illustrated in Fig.~\ref{fig:CompressBox_0}, where gases are depicted as particles of different colors and shapes: the mixing entropy for two equal sub-volumes is $\Delta s = k_{\rm B} \ln 2$ per particle if the gases are different, and $\Delta s = 0$ if they are identical.
+But this implies that if we make the two particle types \textit{arbitrarily similar} to one another ---though not identical---, we would continue observe the very same $\Delta s = k_{\rm B} \ln 2$, right up until the particles are indeed identical and the entropy change drops to zero.
+Gibbs himself noted this apparent discontinuity \cite{Gibbs1,Gibbs2,Gib02}, though he did not call it a paradox. \footnote{This is consistent with the fact that the issue is not even mentioned in some of the best statistical physics textbooks, eg \cite{LandauLifshitz_StatisticalPhysics}.}